 Resources

-The Organ Donation and Transplantation Alliance has taken on a leadership position in healthcare by expanding its diversity, equity, and inclusion (DEI) initiatives to help educate and promote diverse talent at The Alliance and the organ donation and transplantation community through active recruitment, retention, mentoring, and training efforts.
+The Organ Donation and Transplantation Alliance has taken on a leadership position in healthcare by expanding its diversity, equity, inclusion and belonging (DEIB) initiatives to help educate and promote diverse talent at The Alliance and the organ donation and transplantation community through active recruitment, retention, mentoring, and training efforts.

 Diversity: Diversity is any dimension that can be used to differentiate groups and people from one another.
 It means respect for and appreciation of differences.
 Diversity encompasses the range of similarities and differences each individual brings to the workplace, including but not limited to national origin, language, race, color, disability, ethnicity, gender, age, religion, sexual orientation, gender identity, socioeconomic status, veteran status, and family structures.